YannDubs/website_old/_glossary/RL.md

 ![Generalized Policy Iteration](/img/blog/generalized_policy_iteration.png)
 </div>

-This simplified diagram shows that although the policy improvement and policy evaluation "pull in opposite directions", the 2 processes still converge to find a single joint solution. <span class='noteText'> Almost all RL algorithms can be described using 2 interacting processes (for approximating the value and the policy), which are often called *Generalized Policy Iteration*</span>.
+This simplified diagram shows that although the policy improvement and policy evaluation "pull in opposite directions", the 2 processes still converge to find a single joint solution. <span class='noteText'> Almost all RL algorithms can be described using 2 interacting processes (for approximating the value and the policy), which are often called *Generalized Policy Iteration* (GPI)</span>.

 In python pseudo-code: